 Prerequisites: None.
-This course provides reading certificate students with an overview of typical oral language development.
-Theories of language acquisition are analyzed and phonology, morphology, syntax, semantics and pragmatics are addressed. (waived for Speech/Language Pathologists) 3 credits
+This course covers typical oral language development and its relationship to the acquisition of reading and writing skills.
+Theories of language development are analyzed and phonology, morphology, syntax, semantics and pragmatics are addressed.
+3 credits

-CD823 DEVELOPMENT AND DISORDERS OF SPOKEN AND WRITTEN LANGUAGE
+CD823 DEVELOPMENT AND DISORDERS OF ORAL LANGUAGE, READING, AND WRITING

-Prerequisite: CD822 or equivalent.
-This course focuses on typical spoken and written language development and frequently encountered oral and written language disorders of childhood.
+Prerequisite: CD-822.
+This course focuses on typical spoken and written language development and frequently encountered oral language, reading and writing disorders of childhood.
 Principles, methods, and techniques of diagnosis and remediation are evaluated.
-3 credits.
+3 credits

-CD824 DIAGNOSTIC METHODS AND CLINICAL PROCESSES IN READING AND WRITING DISORDERS
+CD824 DIAGNOSTIC METHODS AND CLINICAL PROCESSES IN ORAL LANGUAGE, READING AND WRITING DISORDERS

-Prerequisite: CD822 or equivalent.
-This course covers a variety of formal and informal reading and spoken language assessments, and focuses on the analysis of patterns of student strengths and weaknesses.
+Prerequisites: CD 822,CD 823 or equivalent coursework.
+This course covers a variety of formal and informal oral language, reading, and writing assessments, and focuses on the analysis of patterns of student strengths and weaknesses.
 The interaction of oral and written language is emphasized.
-Additional topics include steps in clinical problem solving, fundamental concepts of clinical measurement, models of diagnosis, clinical history and interviewing techniques, and report writing.
-Equivalent to CD-745.
+Additional topics include steps in clinical problem solving, fundamental concepts of clinical measurement, models of diagnosis, clinical history, interviewing techniques, and report writing.
 3 credits